Custom Manufacturing & Precision Machining Company

 • You want a cleaner finish.
 Wet blasting often results in less surface embedment and a smoother finish, reducing the need for secondary cleaning.

-In short, dry blasting offers raw power and precision for tough jobs, while wet blasting provides cleaner, safer conditions for more sensitive or public environments.
-If you’re unsure, a blasting expert can evaluate your project and recommend the best method.
+In short, dry sandblasting provides strong power and precision for difficult tasks, while wet sandblasting offers cleaner and safer conditions for more sensitive or public environments.
+If you are unsure, a sandblasting expert can assess your project and recommend the best method.

-Traditional sandblasting can pose serious health risks, especially when using silica-based sand, which can release fine dust particles harmful to the lungs.
-However, Dustless Blasting significantly reduces airborne dust by mixing water with the abrasive, making it a much safer alternative for both the operator and the surrounding environment.
+The traditional sandblasting process may pose serious health risks, especially when using materials containing silica sand, as this material releases harmful tiny dust particles into the air.
+However, the dust-free sandblasting technology, by mixing water with the abrasive, significantly reduces the amount of dust in the air, making it a safer alternative for both the operators and the surrounding environment.

 Go to Top